 To me, it is so funny because for years the guidebook writers described the route from Golmud to Lhasa as being “barren, bleak and monotonous”!
 Those writers must have been blind!
 It is an incredible route, much of which crosses through the remote western portion of Yushu Tibet Autonomous Prefecture and the Kekexili (A Chen Gang Gyab) Nature Preserve, which is where most of the wildlife live along the route as well as countless high, snow-capped peaks.

-***Every person is different, but in our case, it wasn’t pleasant, but it also wasn’t that bad.
+4. Every person is different, but in our case, it wasn’t pleasant, but it also wasn’t that bad.
 We flew into Lhasa, and at some point during the first 24 hours, developed a bad headache, and felt weak, weird and breathless when moving around.
 For one whole day, we just mostly lay around.
 We didn’t sleep well and added tiredness to the weak and weird on the second day, but began walking very slowly around, with lots of rest, and soaking up the atmosphere.
 By the third day we were much better, and except for panting like lunatics with any stairs, we were basically fine to walk slowly around, visit the Jokhang and Ramoche temples, easy stuff like that.
 This was a trip without Diamox.
-On another trip, one of us used Diamox and experienced significantly less altitude sickness symptoms, though there were unpleasant side effects of tingling in the fingers and toes.
+On another trip, one of us used Diamox and experienced significantly less altitude sickness symptoms, though there were unpleasant side effects of tingling in the fingers and toes, probably due to too high a dose of Diamos.
+See the medications section on our How to Avoid Altitude Sickness post for more info on Diamox.